oracle-livelabs/security/database/secure-legacy-application/identify-schema-connections/identify-schema-connections.md

 	![Show dv realm](images/show-dv-realm.png)

 4. Clear your SQL worksheet.
-Copy and paste the following script to add the `EMPLOYEESEARCH_PROD` schema, storing all objects to the `PROTECT_MYHRAPP` Database Vault realm. check the output to see that the script executed successfully.
+Copy and paste the following script to add the `EMPLOYEESEARCH_PROD` schema, and all its objects to the `PROTECT_MYHRAPP` Database Vault realm.
+This applies to existing and any new objects created within the `EMPLOYEESEARCH_PROD` schema.
+Check the output to see that the script executed successfully.

 	```
     <copy>BEGIN